WindowsXp-Beta/WindowsXp-NOTEs/English/TOEFL/note/writing_techniques.md

 e.g. Choosing organic food, another method conductive to our environment, can be easily achieved by each citizen.

-Success, the objective everyone strives for, can be achieved by perseverance and diligence.ß
+Success, the objective everyone strives for, can be achieved by perseverance and diligence.

 e.g. Willingness to accept others' ideas, therefore, will help people win the support and assistance from them, the core contributors to success.